fido-device-onboard/client-sdk-fidoiot/docs/secure_element.md

 The Secure Element provides us with various other cryptographic operations.
 Among which Random number generator is a key crypto operation.
-The Secure element provides us with a truly random 32 byte number that is used as an iv or seed for many crypto operations inside SDO.
+The Secure element provides us with a truly random 32 byte number that is used as an iv or seed for many crypto operations inside FDO.

-SDO implementation for ARM devices uses Microchip AT608A as the secure element.
+FDO implementation for ARM devices uses Microchip AT608A as the secure element.

+***Note :*** The configurations mentioned in the document are not supported yet.
+This document will be updated in a future release when the source code implementation is updated to support the same.

 ## Setting up the SE for execution
 1. Pin Connections have to set as shown below.